- Gemini Home

 Check GRACES availability in the Call for Proposals here.

 GRACES is offered as a "Visitor Instrument".
-This means it is scheduled in ~10 night blocks, twice a semester.
+This means it is scheduled in ~10 night blocks, two to three times a semester.
 For more details, see GRACES Status and Availability.

 We have two versions of the ITC.
 The webform is based on GRACES phase I results.
 In its current status, GRACES has significantly higher sensitivity (expected improvement of ~20 % in the red part of the spectrum).
 It therefore represents a very conservative estimate of the present performance.
 We recommend using the more up to date IDL version.
 See also the Sensitivity and overheads page.